 The Cropsey Pharmacy, Bay 40th and Crospey.
 The letters must glow bright yellow during the evening, and there’s the lighted word DRUGS on the Bay 40th Street side.
 This is an unusual place for a pharmacy, as the entire block, across the street too, is residential.
 RIGHT: Sons of Italy senior housing.
 It was here that I went hunting for Mill Road, just north of Cropsey, and found it.

 At 27th Avenue we see the Contello Towers, the second group of high rise apartments we’ve seen along Cropsey — the first overlooked Bensonhurst Park.
-I can tell you nothing about Bobby Draxdorf, except that 27th Avenue received his name in this stretch by order of the City Council on June 14, 2007:
+27th Avenue was subnamed Bobby Draxdorf Way in this stretch by order of the City Council on June 14, 2007:

 The remaining 49 names represent individuals or entities that are being honored for their lifetime accomplishments, and while it is not possible to describe the reason each individual or entity is deserving of a street name change, each Council Member who submitted a name presented a detailed justification for this honor.

 A weakness of naming streets this way is that outside of the honoree’s family and friends, no one knows why the honor was bestowed.
 Why not place a subtitle in smaller type under the name?
 Such as “hero firefighter” or whatever other reason there might be?

 Update 10/29/15: Regarding Bobby Draxdorf, I have since heard from a neighbor who wrote the following to Community Board 13 requesting a street name change of Mill Road to Bobby Draxdorf Way; I suppose 27th Avenue was chosen as an alternative because Mill Road is not mapped as a city street.
 Bobby Draxdorf died in an boating accident in July 2006.